 Before revamping your spending, figure out where the money is going right now.
 Some people write down what they spend and create spreadsheets of their expenditures.

 However, there’s a much easier way — online budgeting sites/apps such as You Need a Budget, a Money Talks News partner, will track your cash and measure your progress.

 Setting limits doesn’t mean nixing future fun, but you need to be aware of how money leaves your hands.
 Snacks, lapsed promotional offers and banking fees are all examples of small expenses that can wreck your finances.

 Monitor your progress

 Go over your spending plan regularly to compare it with your actual spending.
-If you find that you’re busting your budget regularly, it is time to re-motivate yourself.
+If you find that you’re busting the budget regularly, it is time to renew your commitment.

 Think about why having control over your finances is so important.
 Remember that both current and future needs will be met only if you get smarter about money practices.
 Keep yourself motivated by involving your partner or family in the budget-planning process.
 Or, share budgeting tips with family members and friends.
 Reward yourself occasionally.
 Just build the reward into your budget.

 Do you have tips for building a budget that works?
 Share them with us in comments below or on our Facebook page.

 Marilyn Lewis contributed to this post.